 Storage

-This recipe is tastes best on the first 1-2 days, but you can store leftover cornbread in an airtight container or zip-close bag.
+This recipe tastes best in the first 1-2 days, but you can store leftover cornbread in an airtight container or zip-close bag.
 It will last for up to 2 days at room temperature or in the fridge for up to 1 week.

 More Bread Recipes